Food and Culture: The Italian Experience

 Students will also enjoy exciting field trips, including a day trip to Florence and a weekend in Rome, where they will learn more rich history of the Romans and Renaissance.

 This program allows students to earn up to 10 credits while experiencing one of the most alluring cultural destinations of the world.
 There are no prerequisites for this program.

-ITAL 290 Italian Food and Culture
+ITAL 150 Italian Food and Culture (required)

-(required, 3 credits - fulfills Italian minor and major requirements)
+(Satisfies an elective credit, as well as fulfills Italian minor and major requirements)

 Food represents one of the most attractive features of Italian culture.
 In this course, students will undertake a rigorous cultural and critical exploration of the role of food in society through the examination of the Italian case.
 This summer’s course will primarily focus on representations of food in Italian cinema and popular culture.
 The aim of this interdisciplinary course will be to gain expertise in understanding how questions of personal and collective identity are expressed and regulated through food in all societies.

 Classroom assignments will include an exploration of food practices in Siena and other food-based activities in combination with readings, film screenings and field trips.